adamcath/ads/README.md

     # Optional but a good idea
 ```

-There are more fields, but this will get you started.
+There are a few more fields, but this will get you started.

 Create one more file called `adsroot.yml`, in the root of your codebase: